01-02 - Foundations - Dig Foundation

 Once the stakes are securely in the ground, you will then screw horizontal 2x8 boards to the stakes such that the boards are all the same height all the way round the building.
 They do need to be exactly (better than +/-1/8") the same height because you will want to use the strings as a vertical reference point when implementing the foundations and slab.

-The height you choose for the top of the batter boards is not that important (as long as they are all the same).
+The height you chose for the top of the batter boards is not that important (as long as they are all the same).
 In my case 2' (24") above what I decided was going to be the top of the basement slab level was what I chose.
+That also happens to make the batterboard strings at reference grade height which is nice.
 When you have decided on this batterboard height, make sure to add it to your excavation cross-section drawing because you will be using the strings attached to the top of the batter boards as a height reference.

 Here's the equivalent drawing I used for the evaluation building...